 Obligee Information for an Alabama Contractor License Bond

-In Alabama, local jurisdictions (counties and cities) where the contractor plans to complete contracts act as the licensing and bonding authorities responsible for enforcement and guidelines.
+Local jurisdictions (counties and cities) in Alabama act as the licensing and bonding authorities responsible for enforcement and guidelines.
 The department or division in charge of licensing also acts as the obligee for Alabama contractor license bonds.